rnmurthy1996/Expense-Tracker/README.md

 ## Prerequisites

 You will need a way to run the program which is written in Java.
-I recommend an IDE such as Eclipse for this purpose.
+I recommend an IDE such as IntelliJ IDEA for this purpose.

 ## Installation